bonnet-p/bonnet-p.github.io/docs/index.md

 - **Scientific data management at extreme scale**.
 I am also interested in exploring how computational storage could benefit scientific applications.
 Our hypothesis is that computational storage devices efficiently support error-controlled, progressive, and adaptable retrieval of scientific data at extreme scale.
 - **Reproducibility and Replicability**.
 Finally, a complementary line of work focuses on reproducibility and replicability in the context of computational storage and co-designed SSDs.
+More generally, I am interested in teaching experimental design to computer science students and studying how policies within institutions or at national level can favor the replicability of experimental research.

 ## Service